esa/pagmo/doc/sphinx/tutorials/self_adaptive_penalty.rst

 Method
 ##########
-The self-adaptive is a part of what is called adaptive penalty methods for constrained optimization.
+The self-adaptive method is a part of what is called adaptive penalty methods for constrained optimization.
 The idea is to penalize in term of cost function the infeasible individuals.
 Minimization is assumed in the design of the algorithm.